Hitesh-dhamija/Streamify/README.md

 # Streamify 🎬

-**A movie watching web application to explore, watch, and interact with movies.**
+**Streamify is a movie watching web application that allows users to explore, watch trailers, and interact with movies through comments and favorites.**

 ---